bevry/editions/README.md

 - your source is an esnext + import edition, and compiles down to an es2015 + require edition
   - `jsnext:main` point to the source edition's entry point
   - `browser` points to the es2015 + require edition's entry point
-- your source is an esnext + jsx + import edition, and compiles down to a esnext + import edition, and an esnext + require edition, and an es2015 + require edition
+- your source is an esnext + jsx + import edition, and compiles down to an esnext + import edition, and an esnext + require edition, and an es2015 + require edition
   - `jsnext:main` point to the esnext + import edition's entry point
   - `browser` points to the es2015 + require edition's entry point
 - your source is a coffeescript + require edition, and compiles down to an es5 + require edition